Our Social Entrepreneurs

 Chris Vibert, Chief Technology Officer

-ira Concept designs and produces organic biodegradable sanitary pads and established a strong customer base through a subscription based model in Thailand.
-They advocate for menstrual products to be freely available in offices and schools, donate a proportion of products, and are starting to work on programs to raise awareness and reduce period stigma through program in schools.
+ira Concept designs and produces organic biodegradable sanitary pads and have established a strong customer base through a subscription based model in Thailand.
+They advocate for menstrual products to be freely available in offices and schools, donate a proportion of products, and are starting to work on programs to raise awareness and reduce period stigma through programs in schools.
 Increasing the availability of quality, organic, and environmentally-friendly menstrual products across Thailand, while reducing period stigma through education and provision in schools and public-spaces.

 Te Maeu Projects